cardboard0357/remenants/README.md

 the torch flower now lights hostile mobs on fire

-the pitcher plant can be fed rotten flesh and bone and if fed enough will spit out an item
+the pitcher plant can be fed rotten flesh and bones and if fed enough will spit out an item